Franklin County Detention Complex

 Search for an Inmate in Franklin County

-The Franklin County Detention Complex is a 176 bed jail in the city of Louisburg, Franklin County, North Carolina.
-You can call them 24 hours a day for inmate information at 919-496-2186 .
+Located in the city of Louisburg, Franklin County, North Carolina, the Franklin County Detention Complex is a 176-bed facility.
+You can call them anytime for inmate information at 919-496-2186 .

-Those who are found guilty and sentenced to a term of less than one year, will do their time in this county.
-Those sentenced to longer terms will be sent to either the North Carolina State Prison System or the Federal Bureau of Prisons.
+Offenders sentenced to less than one year will serve their time at this jail, while those with longer sentences will be transferred to either the North Carolina State Prison System or the Federal Bureau of Prisons.

-It's always a good idea to find out and save the inmate's jail ID number or booking number as you may need this for sending mail or other communication needs.
-If you can't locate it online, you can call the Franklin County Detention Complex at 919-496-2186 to get it.
+It’s a good idea to keep the inmate’s jail ID or booking number for future communication needs.
+If it’s not available online, call Franklin County Detention Complex at 919-496-2186 for further assistance.

 Phone: 919-496-2186